forgivenwave/NovusNet/README.md

 to write boilerplate over and over, NovusNet handles the setup and the later communication, so you can focus on actually shipping your product.

+## Usage
+Check **Documentation.md**, it has a detailed explanation of each function, and check out the link below for an example project to further help you understand.

 # Code examples
-- An actual example project can be found at [NovusChat](https://github.com/Nullora/NovusChat)
+- An actual example project can be found at [NovusChat](https://github.com/Nullora/NovusChat).
+It is a pure NovusNet program.
 ## Server

 ```cpp